Privacy Act Obligations to Protect Clients’ Personal Information

 What are ‘reasonable steps’ that must be taken?

-What particular reasonable steps an organisation must take in order to meet their Privacy Act obligations depends on a variety of factors.
+The particular reasonable steps that an organisation must take in order to meet its Privacy Act obligations depends on a variety of factors.
+Factors which are relevant to determining what reasonable steps must be taken include the following:

-- The potential harm a disclosure would have on identified individuals;
+• The potential harm a disclosure would have on identified individuals;

-- The practicality of implementing preventative measures; and
+• The practicality of implementing preventative measures; and

-- The sensitivity of the information.
+• The sensitivity of the information.

-The nature of the organisation, such as its size and available resources is also relevant in determining what reasonable steps must be taken.
+The nature of the organisation, such as its size and available resources, is also relevant in determining what reasonable steps must be taken.

 Organisations will still need to comply with APP 11 even if the possible protective measures are inconvenient, expensive, or tedious.
 Overall, determining reasonable steps is finding the right balance between the burden on the organisation and the potential for adverse consequences for the identified person.

 Even though what is reasonable will depend on the specific circumstances of each matter, there are general steps organisations can take to ensure compliance with APP 11 and their Privacy Act obligations.
-These steps include:

-- Providing staff training that aims to foster cultural awareness and minimise the chances of inadvertent disclosure;
+• providing staff training that aims to foster cultural awareness and minimise the chances of inadvertent disclosure;

-- Notifying staff of changes to the organisation’s security policies;
+• notifying staff of changes to the organisation’s security policies;

-- Implementing preventative policies, such as guidelines for the printing of documents containing personal information as well as ensuring identity authentication procedures when granting access to personal information;
+• implementing preventative policies, such as guidelines for the printing of documents containing personal information as well as ensuring identity authentication procedures when granting access to personal information;

-- Creating clear lines of authority for information security decisions;
+• creating clear lines of authority for information security decisions;

-- Establishing technological security measures, such as anti-virus software, firewalls, electronic encryption, password protocols, whitelisting and blacklisting.
+• establishing technological security measures, such as anti-virus software, firewalls, electronic encryption, password protocols, whitelisting and blacklisting.

-- Establishing physical security measures;
+• establishing physical security measures;

-- Ensuring the use of appropriate back-up systems;
+• ensuring the use of appropriate back-up systems;

-- Formulating a response plan to potential data breaches.
+• formulating a response plan to potential data breaches.

 Ongoing obligations

-When implementing reasonable steps to comply with their Privacy Act obligations, companies must undertake appropriate testing in order address any defects.
+When implementing reasonable steps to comply with their Privacy Act obligations, companies must undertake appropriate testing in order to address any defects.
 It is also expected that entities will regularly monitor and review the effectiveness of their preventative measures.

-Undertaking reoccurring assessments and updating processes is vital as measures may become obsolete over time as a result of technological advancements.
+Undertaking reoccurring assessments and updating processes is vital as measures may become obsolete over time because of technological advancements.

 It is not necessary for companies to safeguard against every possible breach as this would be impossible.
 Nevertheless, companies have an obligation under APP 1.2 to document their internal practices, procedures and systems which are used to meet their APP 11 obligations.
 It is therefore vital that entities regularly update this documentation to ensure compliance with their Privacy Act obligations.